-Much has been written about Queen Christine (1629-89), but as far as I know the above facts haven’t been mentioned anywhere.
-Space age Germanic peoples and especially the Nordics normally dont talk about their ancestors.
+Much has been written about Queen Christine (1629-89), but as far as I know the above facts haven’t been mentioned.
+Space age Germanic peoples – and especially the Nordics? – normally dont talk about their ancestors.
 Perhaps they have been mesmerized into believing they haven’t any?

 If so this would fit smoothly with the modern (Danish) political philosophy of disruption: ‘Burn everything down every 7 years’ (link 2) – and ‘Don’t look back – look forward!’.
-The problem is, ofcourse, if you don’t have a history – neither do you have a future.
-Or in other words, if you were begot by virgin birth – are you then able to have issue yourself?
+The problem is, ofcourse, if you don’t have a history – neither do you have a future. (link 3)

-In any case, the Nordic peoples and their culture are – sadly but obviously – dying.
-The same applies – I’m afraid – to much of Western Europe.
-Except for Hungary, by the way, that seems to have more stamina than most.
+In any case, the Nordic peoples and their culture are – sadly, but obviously – dying.
+The same applies, I’m afraid, to much of (Western) Europe.
+Except for Hungary, perhaps, that seems to have more stamina than most. (note 1)

-(Incidentally queen Christina was a second cousin to one Joachim von Holstein, who owned an estate in Mecklenburg (note 1) and whose son was captain Philip Christoph von Holstein (1693-1759).
-This gentleman lived for a few years in the first half of the 18th century in a village in North Jutland, Goettrup.
-He was one of the godfathers for my maternal great-great-great-great-grandfather, born 1742, who got his name Christopher after him).
+(Incidentally queen Christina was a second cousin to one Joachim von Holstein, who owned an estate in Mecklenburg (note 2) and whose son was captain Philip Christoph von Holstein (1693-1759).
+This gentleman lived for a few years in the first half of the 18th century in a village in Northern Jutland, Goettrup.
+He was one of the Godfathers for my maternal great-great-great-great-grandfather, born 1742, who got his name Christopher after him).